 Consecutive interpreting, when we speak after the speaker without using specialist equipment, is another possibility.
 One day we might be interpreting an after-dinner speech given by the Honorary Consul of the Democratic Republic of Congo, another day might see us at the presentation of an award for civil courage to a Colombian trade unionist or the confidential talks between a Hessian minister and his counterpart from Lombardy.

 As liaison interpreters, you might see us in action working with a small group negotiating the launch of a joint venture providing interior fittings for the automotive industry or the co-operation agreement for the new sales office your company is setting up in Scotland.

-Whichever mode we are working in, we always provide top-quality interpretation into German, English, French, Italian and Spanish.
+Whichever mode we are working in, we always provide top-quality interpretation into German, English, French and Italian.
 We relish working as a team and also have access to an excellent network of experienced colleagues, allowing us to cover all European languages and the major international ones too.

 Conference interpreters are sometimes called simultaneous translators or consecutive translators.
 Whichever name you use, we speak your language!

 Dear colleagues and customers!
 Twelve successful months lie behind us.
 We would like to take this opportunity to thank you very much for the great cooperation, your commitment and your loyalty.
 For the New Year we wish you and your families all the best!